ejuarezg/containers/makepkg/README.md

 * `base-devel` is preinstalled.
 * All `depends` will be installed (including AUR packages using [yay](https://github.com/Jguer/yay)).
 * GPG keys used to verify signatures are auto-fetched.
+* Packages installed during image creation are not updated when building a package.
+You may want to update image if errors arise due to old packages.

 ## Licence